chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 <details>
 <summary>Why am I getting cross-origin errors with my stories?</summary>

 Most likely you are calling into `window.parent` somewhere in your code.
-As we serve your Storybook preview iframe inside our `www.chromatic.com` domain this leads to a x-origin error as your code doesn't have access to our frame (with good reason!).
+As we serve your test preview iframe inside our `www.chromatic.com` domain this leads to a x-origin error as your code doesn't have access to our frame (with good reason!).

 Generally speaking it is a good idea to wrap calls like that in a `try { } catch` in case the code is running in a context where that's not possible (e.g., Chromatic).